peterhinch/micropython-vs1053/SYNCHRONOUS.md

 gain to a maximum of +6dB.

-To use a fixed gain (e.g. for music) `agc_gain` should be set to `None`, with the value of `gain` specifying the required gain.
+To use a fixed gain (e.g. for music) `agc_gain` should be set to `None`, with a numeric value of `gain` specifying the required gain.
 Thus a value of 10 will provide a fixed gain of 10dB.

 ## 8.3 Test results